nremey/remeys_taskboard_integration/README.md

 3. Keep the stable dashboard resource URL unchanged and perform a full browser reload.

-If you manually registered `/local/community/remeys_taskboard/remeys-taskboard-card.js` for an older release, you may remove that entry from **Settings → Dashboards → Resources** after installing 4.51.0.
-Keep only `/remeys_taskboard/remeys-taskboard-card.js` to avoid duplicate loading.
+Keep `/local/community/remeys_taskboard/remeys-taskboard-card.js` registered as a **JavaScript module** under **Settings → Dashboards → Resources**.
+If the card does not appear after an update, verify that this resource still exists, restart Home Assistant and perform a full browser refresh.

 Updating only `remeys-taskboard-card.js` is not sufficient for releases that also contain storage, API or migration changes.
 Read [RELEASE_NOTES.md](RELEASE_NOTES.md)